RSDKModding/RSDKv3-Decompilation/README.md

 # Additional Tweaks
 * There is now a settings.ini file that the game uses to load all settings, similar to Sonic Mania
 * Dev menu can now be accessed from anywhere by pressing `ESC` if enabled in the config
-* The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all be ported and are enabled if `devMenu` is enabled in the config
+* The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config
 * If `devMenu` is enabled in the config, pressing `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
 * If `useSteamDir` is set in the config, and the user is on Windows, the game will try to load savedata from Steam's `userdata` directory (where the Steam version saves to)